carrot/roots-client-templates/README.md

 ### Options

+##### name
+This will be the name your templates are exposed as.
+If you are using commonjs or amd, it will be the name of the module, if neither, it will be attached to `window` as this name.
+Default is `templates`.

 ##### path
 A [minimatch](https://github.com/isaacs/minimatch)-compatible string pointing to one or more files to be precompiled.

 ##### out
 Where you want to output your templates to in your `public` folder (or whatever you have set `output` to in the roots settings).
+Default is `js/templates.js`

 ##### extract
 If `true`, precompiled templates are only precompiled, and do not also get passed through the normal compile pipeline.
 Default is `false`.

 ##### concat
 If `true`, the precompiled templates are concatenated into a single file with helpers at the top, wrapped with a [umd] wrapper, and each template is exported on an object with they key being the name of the file (minus extension).
 If false, each template is exported with a umd wrapper as it's own file as expected, and the helper functions (required to render templates) are exported alone in a file with the name decided by what you pass as `out`.
 Default is `true`.

 ### License & Contributing